TheOnodrim/Shield/README.md

 - Creates a daily cronjob that runs certain security based applications and opens security related log files.
 - Installs and sets up SElinux
 - Sets up Two-Factor Authentication
+- Sets up email notifications when sudo is run

 ## Contributing:
 Please open issues and pull requests on anything you come across.